Blog Layout

 With financial management, you are defining your performance metrics and translating them to your strategic goals.
 Accounting is used to capture the data so that you are able to measure your defined metrics.

-FP&A stands for financial planning and analysis, FP&A are in house finance roles responsible for communicating with higher ups about the of your company’s finances.
+FP&A stands for financial planning and analysis.
+FP&A are in-house finance roles responsible for developing forecasts, budgets, and long-term planning of your company’s finances and strategy.

-8. Am I going to get what I need from a virtual FaaS company or should I hire a local contractor?
+8. Am I going to get what I need from a Finance as a Service company or should I hire a Local Contractor?

 With a virtual FaaS firm, you are working with a company that has greatly invested in people, processes, systems, and technology.
 They know what they’re doing, they utilize modern tools, they are progressive, and they are at the top of their game.
 Part of their branding adopts values of sustainability and business continuity.